sustentarea/logoclim/README.md

 [`PATH`](https://www.java.com/en/download/help/path.html) environment
 variable.
 Please ensure all of these are properly configured before opening an issue.

-In some cases, users may encounter an unknown error code when running the model for the first time.
-This may be related to your operating system.
-Typically, this issue is resolved by trying to setup the model again.

 We are actively working to improve the user experience and make the installation process more straightforward.